react-navigation/react-navigation.github.io/versioned_docs/version-7.x/navigation-object.md

 const isFocused = navigation.isFocused();
 ```

-This method doesn't re-render the screen when the value changes and mainly useful in callbacks.
-You probably want to use [useIsFocused](use-is-focused.md) instead of using this directly, it will return a boolean a prop to indicating if the screen is focused.
+This method doesn't re-render the screen when the value changes and is mainly useful in callbacks.
+You probably want to use [useIsFocused](use-is-focused.md) instead of using this directly, as the hook re-renders the screen when focus changes.

 ## Advanced API Reference